 Baby born in Yorba Linda, named Linda Yorba

-That last Bernardo, great-grandson of the original, had a high school sweetheart named Margaret.
+That last Bernardo — the great-grandson of the original — had a high school sweetheart named Margaret.

 Bernardo married Margaret in 1943.
-He soon left to fight in WWII, but not before Margaret became pregnant with their first child.
-She had the baby while he was overseas.
+After that, he left to fight in WWII — but not before Margaret became pregnant with their first child.
+She gave birth to a baby girl while Bernardo was overseas.

-After having Linda, they went on to have nine more children: Cantana, Lisa, Bernardo, Nichola, Antonio, Miguel, Christopher, Jaime, and Peter.
+After welcoming Linda in early 1944, the couple went on to have nine more children: Cantana, Lisa, Bernardo, Nichola, Antonio, Miguel, Christopher, Jaime, and Peter.

-[Two more WWII-era Linda stories: Linda Ann, Linda]
+P.S.
+Here are two more WWII-era Linda stories: Linda Ann and Linda.

 4 thoughts on “Baby born in Yorba Linda, named Linda Yorba